Regulator shuts Wandoo oil field off WA after spill

 Vermilion then has to have a completely new export system from the pipeline end manifold (PLEM) to the floating export hose in place by December 2027.

-NOPSEMA and Vermilion have been contacted for comment.
+Vermilion has been contacted for comment.

 CTA Image